maleakhiw/hook-turn/Blog/README.md

 # Blog
 This is our blog folder in our repository.
-Until we get a proper blog set up (because apparently we find it easier to just post things to Github first) we'll put some of our blog posts here.
+Please be advised that Markdown files here are **not our final blog entries** and are used to drafting purposes.
+Find the proper blog [here](https://hook-turns.blogspot.com/).

 ## Entries
 - [Week 2](01.md)